The Collected Works of Walter Bagehot, Том 7 |

 Часто встречающиеся слова и выражения

-able action advantage ancient authority become beginning believe better Bill body called causes certainly character Church civilisation common Conservative course difficulty discussion doubt early Economist effect England English examination existence fact feel force give given greater habit House human ideas important influence intellectual interest kind knowledge least less Liberal live London Lord majority matter means measure mind moral nature never object once opinion Oxford Parliament party passed perhaps persons political possible practical present principle probably progress proposed question race reason reform religion result rule savage seems society sort speak sure teach things thought true University whole wish write
+able action advantage ancient become beginning believe better Bill body called causes certainly character Church civilisation common Conservative course difficulty discussion doubt early Economist effect England English examination existence fact feel force give given greater habit House human ideas important influence intellectual interest kind knowledge least less Liberal live London Lord majority matter means measure mind moral nature never object once opinion Oxford Parliament party passed perhaps persons political possible practical present principle probably progress proposed question race reason reform religion result rule savage seems society sort speak sure teach things thought true University whole wish write